Smithsonian Internship Program

 How To Apply

-The applications for fall 2019 are due at noon on Thursday, February 28, 2019.
-Decisions about the students who have been accepted for the internship go out on March 5, 2019.
-Students must notify American studies of their intent to participate by March 19, 2019.
+The applications for Fall 2023 are due on Friday, March 10, 2023 by 4:00pm.
+Decisions about the students who have been accepted for the internship go out on March 24, 2023.
+Students must notify American studies of their intent to participate by April 3, 2023.

-Applications and internship descriptions are available on the website or by contacting Terie Fleury.
+Application is available on the website or by contacting Jeanette Wintjen.
 The Smithsonian program director chairs a general information meeting about the program for interested applicants.

 Notifications are sent to students for acceptance into the program, contingent upon successful completion of the current semester.
 Projects are not yet assigned.

-Smithsonian liaison will speak with students about housing and other nonacademic matters.
+The Smithsonian liaison will speak with students about housing and other non-academic matters.

-Students are expected to make housing arrangements for living in Washington, D.C., and to submit their security paperwork before the end of August to the Smithsonian for processing.
+Students are expected to make housing arrangements for living in Washington, D.C., and to submit their security paperwork to the Smithsonian for processing before the end of August.